royzhao7/app-cpp-hello-webserver/README.md

     Notes:
     * The above command assumes [Docker Compose V2](https://docs.docker.com/compose/#compose-v2-and-the-new-docker-compose-command).
 Alternatively for V1, the command would be `docker-compose build`
     * Although it is possible to build and run the integration test in one go (via `docker compose up --build`), it is recommended to split these steps in order to check for build errors more easily
+    * In case the above instruction is executed outside the Conti network, an additional build argument that skips the installation of the Conti CA cert can be provided, i.e., `--build-arg INSTALL_CONTI_CA_CERT=false`
 - Run the integration test
     ````bash
     docker compose up